BIGJRA/BIGJRA.github.io/reborn.md

     - Earthquake
     - Ice Punch

 What a gut punch on a first playthrough - both in battle, and just in general!
 Ok, so the good news is: once the PULSE is dead, then you'll be able to 2v1 Sigmund's team.
 The bad news is, well, as you can see there are quite a lot of shenanigans going on here!
 The obvious one is that Mr. Mime has Wonder Guard and is Dark/Ghost type.
-Thankfully we're not in Gen 5 anymore and this means it's weak to Fairy-type moves, but just that one type - everything else will clink off of him like an Iron Sword on an Armor Knight.
+Thankfully we're not in Gen 5 anymore and this means it's weak to Fairy type moves, but just that one type - everything else will clink off of him like an Iron Sword on an Armor Knight.
 On top of this, it has very high defensive stats and a healing move, meaning even if you are using Fairy-moves they may not be able to easily do the job.
 What's more: it also has Entrainment, and will almost always use it on Sigmund's ally Pokemon when it gets a chance, meaning Aromatisse and potentially more Pokemon will also get immunity from most moves.
 Although Mime has no attack power of its own, it just uses Instruct, granting Sigmund's Pokemon two uses total of his various field-boosted Electric, Ghost, and Fairy moves, so you'll likely be worn down and unable to really do anything against either Pokemon on the first attempt!

 In my opinion, your first priority should be taking out the PULSE at all costs.
 Aromatisse does hit fairly hard, but a couple Pokemon with some special bulk should be able to stick around for a few turns to help you accomplish a win condition.
 The next issue is actually killing Mime.
 You can opt for some kind of set-up move or Fake Tears / Screech + Moonblast / Play Rough or similar strategies potentially, and may be able to outpace its healing capacities and bring it down.
 With the Fairy Gems we picked up and more notably the Fairy Z-Crystal, you can boost these attacks to get extra damage out of them that may do the trick.
 It is also susceptible to status and weather, so I recommend using Toxic on Mime during the first turn, and Aromatisse the second.
 Keep a sizable chunk of your team alive from here, and you'll eventually watch both of your opponents perish, then you can focus on taking out the rest of Sigmund's team.
 Mega Alakazam is particularly threatening as are Raichu and Electivire if you're unprepared for them... but really with 2 Pokemon on your side, I'm sure you can figure something out.